zng-ui/zng/TODO/_current.md

 * All examples must be fully useable with a screen reader.
     - Test OS defaults and NVDA.

-# Focus

-* Scroll-to-focus happens when Scroll (that is a focus scope) receives focus and immediately transfers focus to first child.
-  - Use `navigation_origin`, don't scroll if it is set?

 # Publish

 * Publish if there is no missing component that could cause a core API refactor.